About commercial filming

-Filming of areas managed by the PWS can make a significant contribution towards helping to raise awareness of conservation issues and promoting the appreciation and use of those areas and PWS objectives.
+Filming of areas managed by the Tasmania Parks and Wildlife Service (PWS) can make a significant contribution towards helping to raise awareness of conservation issues and promoting the appreciation and use of those areas and the PWS objectives.
 However, there is a need to ensure that the activities of film crews do not damage the environment, conflict with the enjoyment of other users, incorrectly present information or show inappropriate activities.

 How do I apply for a permit?

 Complete the Commercial Filming Agreement and return to the PWS.